itstanvirtoor/instagram-content-generator/README.md

 - Export individual items or all content as a ZIP file
 - Drag & drop file upload
 - Real-time preview
-- Metadata export with captions and music info

 ## JSON Format